Infiland/TheColorfulCreature/CONTRIBUTING.md

 ### Additional / Optional
 7. Go to the script [setLanguageDependingOnRegion()](https://github.com/Infiland/TheColorfulCreature/blob/main/scripts/setLanguageDependingOnRegion/setLanguageDependingOnRegion.gml) and add your language code for the game to auto-translate the game.

-Note: The [loc(id)](https://github.com/Infiland/TheColorfulCreature/blob/main/scripts/loc/loc.gml) function checks for a translated word based on ID.
+Note: The [loc(key)](https://github.com/Infiland/TheColorfulCreature/blob/main/scripts/loc/loc.gml) function checks for a translated word based on its string key.
 ---
 ## Store Page Translating
 You can translate all of my store pages on Steam by going to [this repository](https://github.com/Infiland/InfilandGamesStorePageTranslations)